 Are There Any Exemptions?

-There has been no change to the fact that vulnerable groups such as asylum seekers, domestic and modern slavery victims and also to persons such as dependants of a member of the UK’s armed forces.
+There has been no change to the fact that vulnerable groups such as asylum seekers, domestic and modern slavery victims, and also to persons such as dependents of a member of the UK’s armed forces.

 The Immigration Health Surcharge will not apply to: